 Kathleen’s grandmother, Alma Ross Boyle was quite the character.
 I never knew her really well since she died not too long after we married, but I always enjoyed being around her.
 Alma was born Alma Beatrice Ross in 1905 in Brockton, Mass.
 She had two older sisters, Edna and Rotha.
 I get the impression that the three of them were all full of spunk.
-I’ll go into their genealogy another day.
-But I wanted to share these two pictures today.

 One thing I remember about Alma is that she loved to bowl.
 She would drive to the bowling alley and play candlepins every week.
 After she could no longer drive, she tried to walk to the bowling alley for a few weeks before the folks in her apartment building made her use the shuttle.
 Alma died in 2001 at 96 years old, after fainting at the bowling alley.
 Of course.